rynkwn/rblog/README.md

 UML diagrams of this site may be useful in the near future.

 ## Anonymous Donations Accepted (ADA)
-A "for-love" project.
+Another mini-project.
 I'd be interested in making this perhaps a Facebook app in the future, but it also seems worthwhile to devote a small amount of time to see how well it hits off among my own group of friends.